jvineis/Enrichment-Traps/README.md

 ## 16S Amplicon analysis

 ### We used DADA2 to process the 16S sequence data.
-The sequence data required to run the DADA2 pipeline can be found here (figshare/NCBI).
-Below are the steps used to produce the Amplicon Sequence Variants (ASV).All the steps for this are contained in the R txt file on the main page of this git.
+The sequence data required to run the DADA2 pipeline can be found here https://figshare.com/articles/dataset/16S_sequences_derived_from_microbial_enrichment_traps/13650800.
+Below are the steps used to produce the Amplicon Sequence Variants (ASV).
+All the steps for this are contained in the R txt file on the main page of this git.
 DADA2-PROCESSING-COMPETITION.R

 ## Metagenomic analysis: assembly, mapping, anvio profiling, and draft genome recovery from each of the eight trap wells that we conducted metagenomic sequencing